Another B.C. Aviation Council award has been granted to a UFV student.

 McMurrer is currently working for Vector Aerospace in Langley, B.C.

 He is also involved with the Chilliwack Experimental Aircraft Association and assists in the building of aircraft.
-In addition, he is pursuing his AME S licence, and the possibility of continuing education in the aviation field.
+In addition, he is pursuing his AME S license, and the possibility of continuing education in the aviation field.

 “I enjoyed my experience at UFV, Abbotsford Airport,” said McMurrer.
 “Both Wally Gallinger and Al Behmer bring a lot of experience to the table.
 The AME Structures program is a great course for the student who is serious about pursuing a career in the aviation world.”